laurenchen0631/languages/Dart/Basic.md

     ```dart
     throw 'Out of llamas!';
     ```
-  - Because throwing an exception is an expression, you can throw exceptions in `=>` statements
+  - Because throwing an exception is an expression, you can throw exceptions in `=>` statements.
+  - Throwing an application-specific exception is a common way to indicate that an error has occurred.
+  - We can define a custom exception by implementing the Exception interface

+    ```dart
+    class FooException implements Exception {
+      final String? msg;

+      const FooException([this.msg]);

+      @override
+      String toString() => msg ??
+'FooException';
+    }
+    ```

 - **Catch**
   - Catch/capture an exception stops the exception from propagating and gives we a chance to handle it: